Things don't always go the way we want them to go.

 5. Don't write insults on a check or letter for payment.
 Those look particularly bad when presented in court.
 You may momentarily feel good about getting revenge, but it makes you look petty and childish in court.
 It's a bad idea, but I still see it occasionally.
 It never works well.

-If you will follow the advice above, you should have a less contentious time in court and you can save yourself time, money and aggravation.
+If you follow the advice above, you should have a less contentious time in court and you can save yourself time, money and aggravation.
 Good luck!